SuperOfficeDocs/superoffice-docs/docs/en/service/automated-tasks/ejtermsetup.md

 # ejTermSetup

-Used for priming your SuperOffice database with Service data.
+Used for priming your SuperOffice database with Requests data.

 > [!NOTE]
 > This executable should be completed **only once** for a healthy installation.